 12.4.4.3.3 Direct Generation of the password element with FFC groups

-An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
+An SAE peer indicates support for direct hashing to obtain the FFC password element by setting to 1 the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.

 The current draft seems to include both uses "set <a bit>" and "set <a bit> to one" (or "set <a bit> to 1") for indicating that the specified bit (single bit field) will be set to have the value 1.
 The simpler "set <a bit>" language assumes the bit has value 0 by default and setting it would change to have a value 1.
 While P802.11 does not seem to use "clear <a bit>" construction, that is used outside our standard to mean clearing the bit to 0.
 Since it is possible to set a bit to either a value 0 or 1, it seems to be less ambiguous to avoid the "set <a bit>" construction.
 Unfortunately, this results in somewhat more inconvenient language, so selecting which variant to use is a compromise between readability and exactness.
 While the baseline includes examples of both variants, it feels like the explicit "set to 1" variant is more common and it does not result in overly complex sentences in these two cases.